scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2010-07-22-i-was-more-correct-than-i-thought-as-vastly-dumber-seriously-underestimates-the-10-minutes-more-current-state-of-the-discourse.md

-## I was more correct than I thought, as “vastly dumber” seriously underestimates the 10-minutes-more-current state of the discourse.
+## I was more correct than I thought, as "vastly dumber" seriously underestimates the 10-minutes-more-current state of the discourse.

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2010/07/i-was-more-correct-than-i-thought-as-vastly-dumber-seriously-underestimates-10-minutes-more-current-state-of-the-discourse
  * Thursday, July 22, 2010